Japanese Zen: Meiji Restoration (1868–1912 C.E.) and Imperial expansionism (1912–1945 C.E.)

 War endeavours against Russia, China and finally during the Pacific War were supported by the Zen establishment.

 A notable work on this subject was Zen at War (1998) by Brian Victoria, an American-born Sōtō priest.
 One of his assertions was that some Zen masters known for their post-war internationalism and promotion of "world peace" were open Japanese nationalists in the inter-war years.
 Among them as an example Hakuun Yasutani, the founder of the Sanbo Kyodan School, even voiced antisemitic and nationalistic opinions after World War II.
-Only after international protests in the 1990s, following the publication of Victoria's 'Zen at war', did the Sanbo Kyodan express apologies for this support This involvement was not limited to the Zen schools, as all orthodox Japanese schools of Buddhism supported the militarist state.
+Only after international protests in the 1990s, following the publication of Zen at War, did the Sanbo Kyodan express apologies for this support.
+This involvement was not limited to the Zen schools, as all orthodox Japanese schools of Buddhism supported the militarist state.
 Victoria's particular claims about D. T. Suzuki's involvement in militarism have been much disputed by other scholars.